irfanhakim-as/mango/README.md

 > [!IMPORTANT]
 > Typically, the extending application is not expected to make any direct changes to the `base` module.

-Design your application around what has been implemented and established in the `base` module, and extend upon it in an existing or new module which can then be used in your application in its place or in addition.
+Design your application around what has been implemented and established in the `base` module, and extend upon it in the [`lib`](#lib) module which can then be used in your application in its place or in addition.
 This way, core functionalities of Mango could be reused or enhanced upon according to your application's requirements.

 Some notable components of the base module are as follows:

-- [base.apps](base/apps.py): Application configuration.
-By default, it initialises Mango's Signals upon application start.
+- [base.apps](base/apps.py): Application registry.
+By default, it is used to initialise Mango's signals upon application start.
+It is currently not possible to modify this module without replacing it entirely.
-- [base.messages](base/messages.py): Core message strings used by Mango.
-An extension, [lib.messages](lib/messages.py) already exists which could be modified according to your application needs.
+- [base.messages](base/messages.py): Core message and icon dictionaries used by Mango.
+Changes and enhancements can be made through its existing extension, [lib.messages](lib/messages.py).
 - [base.methods](base/methods.py): Core methods used by Mango.
 A custom module (i.e. `lib.methods`) could be implemented as an alternative or extension of this module in your application.
 - [base.post](base/post.py): Core post methods used by Mango.
-An extension, [lib.post](lib/post.py) already exists which could be modified according to your application needs.
+Changes and enhancements can be made through its existing extension, [lib.post](lib/post.py).
 - [base.scheduler](base/scheduler.py): Core module responsible for post scheduling.
-An extension, [lib.scheduler](lib/scheduler.py) already exists which could be modified according to your application needs.
+Changes and enhancements can be made through its existing extension, [lib.scheduler](lib/scheduler.py).
-- [base.signals](base/signals.py): Core module containing Mango's critical signals logic.
-It is not possible to modify what has established in this module without replacing it entirely.
+- [base.signals](base/signals.py): Core module containing Mango's critical signals logic responsible for features such as scheduling newly created posts and updating managed accounts.
+It is currently not possible to modify this module without replacing it entirely.

 ### Models